basiljewellery28-blip/eliphasx-v2-frontend/public/legal/terms-of-service.md

 By accessing or using ELIPHASx ("Service"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree, do not use the Service.

-These Terms constitute a legally binding agreement between you and ELIPHASx (Pty) Ltd ("Company", "we", "us").
+These Terms constitute a legally binding agreement between you and BASIL & Co ("Company", "we", "us").

 ---